 What’s “Keep until the end of the game”?

 The task is not disappearing from the game, even though the players opened and answered the task beforehand.
 If a task is basing on a pin, the pin will stick and stay on the map until the end of the game.
-If the task is set up as a list format, the task will remain in the list until the end.
+If you set up the task in a list format, the task will remain in the list until the end.

 When can you implement it:

-- In every game format (in- or outdoor games; list- or map-based games) – a task that could need examination over and over again.
-It could be a set of hints that can be used in different phases of the game or an intro task to a new game level.
+- In every game format (in- or outdoor games; list- or map-based games).
+It’s a task that could need examination over and over again.
+It could be a set of hints that the players are using different phases of the game or an intro task to a new game level.

 - In outdoor or map-based games – when the task serves an informative role.
-For instance: important landmarks, restricted areas and borders of the game, pins at tour-based games that could be returned several times, etc.
+For instance: important landmarks, restricted areas and borders of the game.
+Or pins at tour-based games that could be returned several times.
+And with similar purposes.

 A couple of small aspects to consider before starting working with the feature:

-- As answering the task multiple times is possible, the new answer submits will be added to the overall score.
-It’s not calculated as a median.
+- As answering the task multiple times is possible, the new answer submits will sum to the overall score.
+The system is not calculating it as a median.

 - It’s not recommended to have the finishing condition of a game as finishing when all tasks are completed.
 The tasks with the feature of “Keep until the end of the game” won’t be completed, and that restricts the game finishing.
 A good alternative for the game finish can be a time-based finish.